 Throughout the year the school hosts numerous performances, talks and special events, many of which are free and open to the public.

-As the main sponsor of Heritage Open Days in Winchester, it is our pleasure to welcome so many members of the public each September and showcase the school's exceptional collections, archives, and some hidden treasures.
+As the main sponsor of Heritage Open Days in Winchester, we welcome hundreds of members of the public each September for free access to the school's exceptional collections, archives, and some hidden treasures.

 We are always delighted to welcome local residents to join us for our regular Chapel services, including Evensong.